-In addition, FDA issued an umbrella EUA for certain antibody tests that undergo a validation evaluation at NCI, or another government agency designated by FDA.
-Tests that FDA confirms meet the performance and labeling criteria outlined in the EUA may be added under the umbrella EUA, streamlining the submission and review of these important tests.
 We are continuing to provide updated information and educational materials to states and health care partners.
-If particular commercial manufacturers that are currently marketing serology tests under the policy fail to submit an EUA within 10 business days of notification or policy publication (whichever is later), we intend to share this information publicly and take appropriate action as needed.
-We will also keep up our work to stop illicit tests from entering the U.S., and to keep fraudulent products off the market.
+When particular commercial manufacturers that are currently marketing serology tests under the May 4th and May 11th policy fail to submit an EUA within 10 business days of notification or policy publication (whichever is later), we have been removing those tests from our website notification list and are sharing this information publicly.
+We will also keep up our work to stop illicit tests from entering the U.S. and to keep fraudulent products off the market.